List of Dilbert characters: Pointy-haired Boss

 The oblivious manager of Dilbert and the other engineers, and sometimes the main antagonist of the strip; his real name is never mentioned.
 Scott Adams states that he never named him so that people can imagine him to be their boss.
-First mentioned on 20 April 1989, he was depicted as a stereotypical late-middle-aged balding middle manager with jowls; it was not until 21 October 1991 that he developed his signature "pointy hair" and the jowls disappeared.
-He is hopelessly incompetent at management, and often tries to compensate for his lack of skills with countless group therapy sessions and business strategies that usually never bear fruit.
+First mentioned on April 20, 1989, he was depicted as a stereotypical late-middle-aged balding middle manager with jowls; it was not until October 21, 1991 that he developed his signature "pointy hair" and the jowls disappeared.
+He is hopelessly incompetent at management, and often tries to compensate for his lack of skills with countless group therapy sessions and business strategies that fail to bear fruit.
 He does not understand technical issues but always tries to disguise this, usually by using buzzwords he also does not understand.
 The Boss treats his employees alternately with enthusiasm or neglect; he often uses them to his own ends regardless of the consequences to them.
 Adams himself wrote that "He's not sadistic, just uncaring".
 His level of intelligence varies from near-vegetative to perceptive and clever, depending on the strip's comic needs.
 His utter lack of consistent business ethics, however, is perfectly consistent.
 His brother is a demon named "Phil, the Prince of Insufficient Light", and according to Adams, the pointy hair is intended to remind one of devil's horns.